Charles de Lint

-Charles de Lint (born December 22, 1951) is a Canadian writer of Dutch, Spanish, and Japanese ancestry.
-He is married to, and plays music with, MaryAnn Harris.
+Charles de Lint (born December 22, 1951) is a Canadian writer.

 Primarily a writer of fantasy fiction, he has composed works of urban fantasy, contemporary magical realism, and mythic fiction.
-Along with authors like Terri Windling, Emma Bull, and John Crowley, de Lint during the 1980s pioneered and popularized the genre of urban fantasy.
+Along with authors like Terri Windling, Emma Bull, and John Crowley, de Lint during the 1980s pioneered and popularized the subgenre of urban fantasy.
 He writes novels, novellas, short stories, poetry, and lyrics.
 His most famous works include: the Newford series of books (Dreams Underfoot, Widdershins, The Blue Girl, The Onion Girl, Moonlight and Vines, Someplace to be Flying, etc.), as well as Moonheart, The Mystery of Grace, The Painted Boy and A Circle of Cats (children's book illustrated by Charles Vess).
 His distinctive style of fantasy uses American folklore and European folklore; de Lint was influenced by many authors of mythology, folklore, and science fiction, including J. R. R. Tolkien, Lord Dunsany, William Morris, Mervyn Peake, James Branch Cabell, and E. R. Eddison.
 Some of his mythic fiction poetry can be found online on the Endicott Studio website.

 As an essayist/critic/folklorist he writes book reviews for The Magazine of Fantasy & Science Fiction, has judged several literary awards, and has been a writer-in-residence for two public libraries.

 Personal life

 Charles de Lint was born in 1951 in Bussum, in North Holland in the Netherlands.
 His family emigrated to Canada when he was four months old.
 He grew up in Canada, as well as overseas, but has lived in Ottawa since he was age eleven.

 In 1974 he met MaryAnn Harris, and they married in 1980.
-They now live in Ottawa.
-Harris is first editor of de Lint's fiction and also his business manager.
+They lived in Ottawa.
+Harris was first editor of de Lint's fiction and also his business manager.

-MaryAnn Harris has been hospitalized since September 6, 2021 for a rare and debilitating tick-borne virus.
+MaryAnn Harris was hospitalized on September 6, 2021 for Powassan virus, a rare and debilitating tick-borne disease.
+On his author Facebook page, de Lint announced that MaryAnn passed away as a result of the disease on June 3, 2024.
+Her obituary noted that she had been de Lint's inspiration, co-musician, first editor, business manager, and artist for many of his published works.
+The Bruyère Foundation was suggested for memorial donations made in her name as well as to other causes that were important to her, including groups devoted to aiding youth, Indigenous peoples, animal shelters, and the environment.